Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## mTLS connections and Trust Anchor (#trustanchor)

 All connections between Inways and Outways and all connections with the Directory use Mutual Transport Layer Security (mTLS) with X.509 certificates.
 All components in the Group are configured to accept the same (Sub-) Certificate Authority (CA) as Trust Anchor.
-The Trust Anchor is a Trusted Third Party that ensures the identity of all Peers by issuing `Subject.organization` and `Subject.serialnumber` [@RFC5280 4.1.2.6] in each certificate.
+The Trust Anchor is a Trusted Third Party that ensures the identity of all Peers by issuing `Subject.organization` and `Subject.serialnumber` [@RFC5280 section 4.1.2.6](https://www.rfc-editor.org/rfc/rfc5280#section-4.1.2.6) in each certificate.

 @startuml
 title mTLS connections with Trust Anchor X.509 certificates